infolock/proximityUUIDFormatter/README.md

 proximityUUIDFormatter
 ======================

-Simple, light-weight formatter for dealing with Proximity UUID in a text field...
+Simple, light-weight formatter for dealing with Proximity UUID in a text field..

+The key feature is that it will automatically insert hyphens for you at the appropriate spot while typing in your ProximityUUID ( which can be a pain in the ass otherwise )

 Video:
 [![Video 1](http://img.youtube.com/vi/aFu2nWhVZwc/0.jpg)](https://www.youtube.com/watch?v=aFu2nWhVZwc)